 One time he saw the CEO of the start-up cleaning his coffee mug.
 He asked him if he’d been doing this all year, he responded “It was the one thing I could do for you.
 You do so much for the company.”
 This is a classic example of servant leadership in action and something that shaped Reed’s leadership style to this day.

-Servant leadership is a leadership philosophy which moves away from "controlling activities" to focus on serving, coaching and fulfilling the needs of their employees, which results in genuinely empowered, engaged and nimble people who act as leaders themselves.
+Servant leadership is a leadership philosophy that moves away from “controlling activities” to focus on serving, coaching, and fulfilling the needs of their employees, which results in genuinely empowered, engaged, and nimble people who act as leaders themselves.

 Five servant leadership practices